ytrbi/snake-game/README.md

 # Snake Game

-A console-based Snake game where players control a snake to eat food, grow longer, and earn points.
+This project is a console Snake game.
+Control the snake with arrow keys to eat food, grow, and earn points.
 The game ends if the snake hits the wall or itself.
+Score is displayed on the screen.

 ### Installation